 Posture and Support

 Take, for instance, someone who has a stooped posture.
 Their shoulders are sloped forward.
 Their head is tilted forward.
 Their pelvis is slanted.
-I would not say that someone who stands or sits like this has bad posture, but it can reduce their strength capabilities.
-For whatever reason, their nervous system has deemed it necessary for their body to support itself this way, perhaps as an anxious protective measure to guard vital organs.
+I would not say that someone who stands or sits like this has bad posture, but it can reduce their strength capabilities and for sure, over time, their level of comfort and function.
+For whatever reason, their nervous system has deemed it necessary for their body to support itself this way whether it is from repetitive habits, or as an anxious protective measure to guard vital organs, vessels or fascia.
+Because this changes the interdependent nature of joint alignment, movement, and gravity, the fatigued-resilient deep or inner core muscles are “turned off” or slowly inhibited.
+Over time, these muscles will present as weakness.
+These inner core muscles (shoulder rotator cuff, small hip muscles, pelvic floor, Transverse Abdominals, deep muscle fibers of the low back and the foot) anticipate movement and ready you to move in any direction by using only 10-25% of effort.
+In other words, these muscles will “tighten up” in preparation for movement.
+These muscles ensure that the center of the joint(s) are in their best alignment so that full range of motion can be possible during function.

-Trying to “correct” the posture will prove futile because the body will continue to hold the underlying pattern of support.
+Trying to “correct” the posture will prove futile because the body will continue to hold the underlying pattern of support unless it gets a different message.
 Instead, we need to address the subconscious patterns by making them conscious.
-By contracting the muscles that create this posture and then voluntarily releasing the tension, the nervous system can learn how to reshape its patterns.
+By using non-threatening patterns of movement that contract the muscles that create this posture and then voluntarily releasing the tension, the nervous system can learn how to reshape its patterns and muscle activation of the deep, inner core muscles restoring joint alignment.
+This activation will feel like “instantaneous” strength and integrity but without the “hypertrophy” or building muscle bulk, as that takes approximately 6-8 weeks to develop.

 Support and Movement

-In movement, too, we see inefficient patterns arise because the nervous system has forgotten how to move the body in a free and easy way.
-It has gotten stuck in a sort of feedback loop that restricts range of motion and often causes damage to the body because of these restricted, repetitive motions.
+In movement, too, we see inefficient patterns arise because the nervous system has either forgotten how to move the body in a free and easy way or it does not have enough information to recognize that it is safe to move freely and easily.
+Because of poor and dysfunctional motor control, the nervous system has gotten stuck in a sort of feedback loop that restricts range of motion and often causes damage to the body because of these restricted, repetitive motions.

 For instance, think of a runner who has been injured.
-The injury might force their nervous system to create new pathways for the body to move in order to keep running.
-After the injury has healed, these patterns of movement can stick around and cause inefficiency.
+The residual pain, loss of range motion, or proprioception forces their nervous system to create new pathways for the body to move in order to keep running.
+Even after the injured tissue has healed, these patterns of movement can stick around and cause compensated unbalanced firing patterns.
 The nervous system does this to help with survival.
 Wild animals rely on their ability to move for survival.
 If they are injured, their bodies must come up with ways to keep moving or else they won’t be able to escape predators.
 Humans are the same, except we have the ability to recognize these patterns and reshape them after the injury has healed.

 Once you can recognize where your body’s movements are inefficient and turn the subconscious patterns into conscious ones, you can start to regain the strength that you lost.
 Not only does “unlocking” these inefficient patterns allow you to use and build muscles that will aid in efficient movement—the simple act of “unlocking” the efficient movement pattern restores the strength that comes from efficiency and pain-free movement.